-Then, in Genesis 26, we read about a famine striking the land.
+Then, a famine strikes the land.
 While Isaac intended to go to Egypt to wait out the famine, as Abraham had done, instead he remained obedient to God, who told him to stay in the land of Gerar where "I will be with you and will bless you" (Genesis 26:3).
-And, indeed, while the rest of the country suffered, Isaac prospered.
-He planted crops "which reaped a hundredfold" and became so wealthy that the Philistines who lived there became quite jealous and tried to sabotage God's promise to Isaac (vv.
-12-14).
+And, indeed, while the rest of he country suffered, Isaac prospered.